astronomer/airflow-provider-sample/README.md

 ## Module Documentation

-Provider modules, including all hooks, operators, sensors, and transfers, will be documented via docstrings at the top of each of their respective python.
-These will include a high-level overview of the operator purpose and the available params.
+Provider modules, including all hooks, operators, sensors, and transfers, will be documented via docstrings at the top of each of their respective python file.
+These will include a high-level overview of the operator purpose and the available params- [see here for an example of what that should look like](https://github.com/astronomer/airflow-sample_provider/blob/main/modules/operators/sample_operator.py#L11).

 ## Development Standards